TSavo/AutoMarket/docs/DOCUMENTATION_UPDATE_SUMMARY.md

 ## 🎯 Overview

-I have thoroughly analyzed the AutoMarket codebase and completely updated the documentation to reflect the actual current implementation.
+I have thoroughly analyzed the Prizm codebase and completely updated the documentation to reflect the actual current implementation.
 The previous documentation was significantly outdated and focused on a much more limited "MediaTransformer" concept, while the actual codebase implements a sophisticated multi-provider media processing platform.

 ## 📚 Updated Documentation Files